javarb/notes/sessions/2018/october/Session_15.md

 #### Reviewing/fixing Spring API homework

-In certain part of the code I needed to save and incremental `id` `int` field into the object's field that was a `String`.
+In certain part of the code I needed to save and incremental `int` field (`id`) into the object's field that was a `String`.
 A way to do it should be changing the type of the object's field, but a simpler way (hack) to work around it is doing `id` increment and mapping to `String` by concatenating with `""` at the moment to set into the object's field:

 ```java
 book.setBookID(""+id++);
 ```

-__Note__: In the final solution, the object field was changed from `String` to `Integer` (handle `null` values is convenient when answering to request to inexistents elements), since the previous mentioned hack was a workaround.
+__Note__: Since the previous mentioned hack was a workaround, in the final solution, the object field was changed from `String` to `Integer`, that was choosen because in difference to `ìnt`, `Ìnteger` supports `null` values for the variable, which is convenient when answering to request to inexistents elements.

+__Note__: Managing and deciding on ID values should be done on the backend (ideally by the database itself), and never by the client.

 Another optimization that was spoken was about to change this kind of return conditions when using `Map` structure: